WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week05/lecture05p1.md

 ## Why bqplot?

  * Has a "matplotlib" style similar to what we've been using thus far
- * Also has an option for the declaritive style of viz software like d3.js or tableau
+ * Also has an option for the declarative style of viz software like d3.js or tableau
  * Allows us to make NYTimes and 538-style visualizations efficiently, and without having to